mobizt/Firebase-ESP8266/src/README.md

-#### Download file data in database at defined database path and save to SD card/flash memory.
+#### Download file data in database at defined database path and save to SD card/Flash memory.

-The downloaded data will be decoded to binary and save to SD card, then
+The downloaded data will be decoded to binary and save to SD card/Flash memory, then

 please make sure that data at the defined database path is file type.